-He loves us and sends us a way of salvation, if we will only repent and turn to Him.
+He loves us and sends us a way of salvation, if we will only repent and turn to him.

-Jesus is our Ark of Salvation today.
-Just as Noah was saved by grace through faith from the destruction of the Flood, we can be saved by grace through faith in Jesus, when we repent and turn to Him.
+Jesus is our ark of salvation today.
+Just as Noah was saved by grace through faith from the destruction of the flood, we can be saved by grace through faith in Jesus when we repent and turn to him.

-The Bible makes it clear that we are "dead in trespasses and sins" (Ephesians 2:1).
+The Bible makes it clear that we are "dead in the trespasses and sins" (Ephesians 2:1).
 Nothing we can do can save us from our sin and its consequence of eternal separation from God.
-But the Bible also tells us that if we confess with our mouth the Lord Jesus and believe in our heart that God has raised Him from the dead, we will be saved (Romans 10:9).
-It is "by grace you have been saved through faith, and that not of yourselves; it is the gift of God" (Ephesians 2:8).
+But the Bible also tells us that if we confess with our mouth the Lord Jesus and believe in our heart that God has raised him from the dead, we will be saved (Romans 10:9).
+It is "by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God" (Ephesians 2:8).
 Nothing we can do will save us from our sin-salvation is all of God.
 Yet our responsibility is to go through the doorway (Jesus), and God will save us.